 In his response to questioning by Sen. Ben Sasse (R-Nebraska) about Wikileaks, Comey refused to comment because he didn’t want to confirm whether or not there are charges pending for founder Julian Assange, but noted that “Wikileaks is an important focus of our attention.”

 Wikileaks “crosses a line when it moves from being about trying to educate a public, and instead just becomes about intelligence porn,” Comey said.
 The organization just “pushes out information… without regard to the First Amendment values… and simply becomes a conduit for the Russian intelligence services… to damage the United States.”

-Posted by Jim W. Dean, Managing Editor on May 3, 2017, With 1648 Reads Filed under Russia, World.
+Posted by Jim W. Dean, Managing Editor on May 3, 2017, With 1689 Reads Filed under Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.